Trackless

 497 turns from the Boulevard to resume its eastbound run on Wyoming Avenue.

-the 300-series Marmons constructed in 1955.
+shorter than the 300-series Marmons constructed in 1955.

 November 1, 1976 photo © Mike Szilagyi